 Thomas J. Snyder serves as president of Ivy Tech Community College, the largest institution of higher education in Indiana and the nation's largest singly-accredited statewide community college system.

-Appointed in 2007, President Snyder leads the strategic, academic and operational processes of Indiana's largest and fastest growing college, serving more than 200,000 students annually at 30 campuses and 100 learning centers that provide a full-spectrum of educational resources, transfer credits, associate degrees, workforce training and professional certification.
+Appointed in 2007, President Snyder leads the strategic, academic and operational processes of Indiana's largest and fastest growing college, serving more than 200,000 students annually at 32 campuses and 100+ learning centers that provide a full-spectrum of educational resources, transfer credits, associate degrees, workforce assessments, training and professional certification.

-Snyder was selected by President Barack Obama to serve on a Roundtable on Affordability and Productivity in Higher Education at the White House in Washington, D.C.
+Snyder was also selected by President Obama to serve on a Roundtable on Affordability and Productivity in Higher Education at the White House in December 2011.

-Ivy Tech Community College subsequently hosted the largest regional U.S. Department of Education summit on community colleges as a follow up to the White House Summit on Community Colleges.
-More than 200 participants from 13 states joined in the historic sessions which focused on "Partnerships between Community Colleges and Employers" and engaged business and industry throughout the Midwest in addition to participants from higher education and government.
+In October 2010, Snyder and Ivy Tech student Michael Rice were invited by Dr. Jill Biden to participate in the first-ever White House Summit on Community Colleges.
+President Obama asked Dr. Biden to convene the event to highlight the critical role community colleges play in developing America's workforce.
+Ivy Tech Community College subsequently hosted the largest regional U.S. Department of Education summit on community colleges in March 2011 as a follow up to the White House Summit on Community Colleges.
+More than 200 participants from 13 states joined in the historic sessions which focused on "Partnerships between Community Colleges and Employers" and engaged business leaders throughout the Midwest in addition to participants from higher education and government.

 Snyder has served on a panel hosted by the Institute for a Competitive Workforce (ICW), an affiliate of the U.S. Chamber of Commerce.
-He detailed the critical role of higher education and the potential impact of the report from the business community's perspective and how the business community could engage in higher education, and why their involvement is so important.
+He detailed the critical role of higher education, as well as the potential impact from the business community's perspective and how the business community could engage in higher education and why their involvement is so important.

-President Snyder's editorials frequently detail the challenges and innovations that are driving community college solutions in national forums, including the Huffington Post and as a CNN panelist, as well as many newspaper articles and television broadcasts statewide.
-He is a regular guest on Inside Indiana Business, a statewide business, education and economic development program, aired two times per week.
+President Snyder's major media editorials frequently detail the challenges and innovations that are driving community college solutions in national forums, including the Huffington Post and as CNN panelist, as well as in many newspaper articles and television broadcasts statewide.
+He is a regular guest on Inside Indiana Business, a statewide business, education and economic development program.

 Snyder led the advocacy that influenced The Indiana Commission for Higher Education to approve new policies, designed to increase transfer options for Hoosier college students and to improve graduation rates through performance-based funding incentives for the state's colleges and universities.
 The Commission approved a new general education core transfer certificate that will provide Ivy Tech Community College students with a consistent set of general education requirements to improve successful transfer to Indiana's public four-year colleges.

-To upgrade student and community support and focus, he added new senior leadership by appointing the first provost and a vice president of development to lead statewide foundation fundraising initiatives and serve as the senior executive, dedicated to organizational diversity.
+To upgrade student and community support, he added new senior leadership campus presidents, appointed the first female provost, installed a vice president of development to lead statewide fundraising initiatives and established a senior executive dedicated to diversity.

-President Snyder introduced a comprehensive Accelerating Greatness initiative which combined the expertise of statewide staff and student leadership teams to develop, track and achieve performance and service goals, optimize resources and ensure students achieve their educational benchmarks.
-Accelerating Greatness achieved the goals to generate new and creative ways for Hoosiers to access value-based workforce training and advance Indiana employers and businesses competitive positions in world markets.
+President Snyder introduced comprehensive student value-improvement initiatives which combined the expertise of statewide staff and student leadership teams to develop, track and achieve performance and service goals, optimize resources and ensure that students achieve their educational benchmarks with assigned engagement and success coaches These initiatives, coupled with an integrated Corporate College for employers and workers, have generated new and creative ways for Hoosiers to access value-based education and workforce training throughout the state.

-In 2014, that same momentum will drive Student Success 2025, a new initiative which is aligned with national higher education goals to achieve 60 percent postsecondary attainment among working-age adults (25-64) by 2025.
-The Indiana Commission for Higher Education (CHE) adopted this goal and Ivy Tech will contribute significantly to Indiana’s efforts to achieve this goal.
-Our big goal at Ivy Tech is to produce 50,000 graduates by 2025.
+In 2015, that same momentum will drive Student Success 2025, a new initiative which is aligned with national higher education goals to achieve 60 percent postsecondary attainment among working-age adults (25-64) by 2025.
+The Indiana Commission for Higher Education (CHE) adopted this goal and Ivy Tech will contribute significantly to Indiana's efforts to achieve this goal of 50,000 graduates by 2025.

 Additional achievements that chart progress of Ivy Tech's mission to serve Indiana families with the best college options include:

-New construction projects for additional classrooms, parking and student resources to accommodate record double-digit enrollment increases since 2007.
+New construction underway for additional classrooms, parking and student resources to accommodate record enrollment increases since 2007.

 Established a Center for Entrepreneurship as an entry point for the practical application of entrepreneurial skills and ideas.

-Awarded 10,000 associate degree or certificate this academic year, the largest number of graduates ever for Ivy Tech.
+Awarded more than 20,000 associate degrees, certificates and credentials during the 2013-14 academic year, the largest number of graduates ever for Ivy Tech.

-Announcement of an Indiana Department of Education $720K grant to fund a collaborative effort between the College and three other organizations to better prepare students at two Indianapolis public high schools for college.
+Announced an Indiana Department of Education $720,000 grant to fund a collaborative effort between the College and three other organizations to better prepare students at two Indianapolis public high schools for college.